AlbGarciam/PiedPipers_NodeJS/docs/DTO/video.md

 # Video

-This DTO represents a video method on the server.
+This DTO represents a video on the server.
 It has the following values
 - **id** _String_ (_Mandatory_) Video's video
 - **video** _String_ (_Mandatory_) Video's original url
 - **embedVideo** _String_ (_Mandatory_) Video's embed url